igorsantos07/clockify-targets/README.md

 The app is served at https://clockify-targets.web.app.

-To deploy it there, use `npx firebase deploy` - although you probably don't need that, Firebase already auto-wired it to GitHub pushes and pull requests 🎉
+To deploy it there, use `npx firebase deploy` - although you probably don't need that, Firebase already auto-wired itself to GitHub pushes and pull requests 🎉

 It's also possible to emulate hosting localy: `npx firebase serve`.
 This will _not_ build the app previously, you still need to run `npx run build` before, if necessary.